 The Massachusetts Broadcasters Hall of Fame honors the industry’s most noteworthy members from Massachusetts, commemorates their achievements and contributions to broadcasting, and preserves their work for future generations.
 The Hall of Fame conducts a nomination and selection process in March and April of each year to induct individuals who have made major contributions to Massachusetts broadcasting and broadcasting in general.
 A permanent Hall of Fame exhibit with plaques representing all past inductees is on display opposite the Akillian Gallery on the Canton campus of Massasoit Community College.

-The following are brief biographical sketches of the 2017 Massachusetts Broadcasters Hall of Fame inductees…
+Here is a biographical sketch of the 2017 Massachusetts Broadcasters Hall of Fame inductees…

-As a brand experience agency, Cramer is thriving in today’s new experiential era of marketing.
+As a brand experience agency, Cramer thrives in today’s experiential era of marketing.
 The company’s fast growth has come as it has expanded its relationships with long-standing clients, while also landing a new roster of global brands.
 Cramer’s clients — such as ADP, Boston Scientific, Dassault Systèmes, IBM, Sanofi Genzyme, Siemens Healthineers, and UPS — trust Cramer to invent, craft, and fuel content-driven experiences, including meetings and events, activations, community and advocacy programs, mixed reality, and marketing campaigns.
-Visit cramer.com to see how Cramer achieves more with its clients.